15 mm bituminized aluminum as used in Model One will result in very short vibration behavior

 Acelec Monitors versus Church Bells

-Church bells come under the general heading of tuned percussive instruments.
+Church bells are under the general heading of tuned percussive instruments.
 A well-tuned bell gives a clear sense of definite pitch when rung.
 This is because a few of the lower natural frequencies, have been carefully adjusted to fall in harmonically related ratios.
-However, the role of these natural frequencies in determining the sound of a bell - is not the topic here.
+However, the role of these natural frequencies in determining the sound of a bell is not the topic here.

-Therefore another approach is called for.
-The acoustic properties of our loudspeakers, are based on stiffness using 15mm bituminized aluminium panels.
+Therefore, another approach is called for.
+The acoustic properties of our loudspeakers are based on stiffness using 15mm bituminized aluminium panels.
 These lack unity, as the panels are glued using rubber like adhesives.
 This approach, plus using the finest Transducers available, gives our designs the most honest and color free representation - of the electrical signal equivalents.

 New Account Register